Fan Expo Denver: History

-The inaugural convention was held June 15, 16, and 17 in 2012 with 27,700 people in attendance.
-Founded as Denver Comic Con, the convention was created as a program for the educational organization, Pop Culture Classroom (formally Comic Book Classroom), and funded the nonprofit's year-round efforts.
+The inaugural convention was held from June 15-17 in 2012 with 27,700 people in attendance.
+Founded as Denver Comic Con, the convention was created as a program for the educational organization, Pop Culture Classroom (formerly Comic Book Classroom), and funded the nonprofit's year-round efforts.

 In 2015, attendance at the event exceeded 100,000, making it one of the largest fan conventions in the United States.

 In 2019, the convention's name was changed to Denver Pop Culture Con in response to a lawsuit from San Diego Comic-Con.

 Pop Culture Classroom organized and ran the convention from 2012 to 2019.
 The event was canceled in 2020 due to the COVID-19 pandemic.

 In March 2021, Fan Expo HQ acquired the convention from Pop Culture Classroom and renamed the event Fan Expo Denver.
 Pop Culture Classroom will remain a part of the event as its featured charity and by providing educational programs.